kaiwensun/leetcode/README.md

-# Kaiwen's LeetCode solutions.
-FORK NOT PERMITTED
+# Kaiwen's LeetCode solutions [FORK NOT PERMITTED]
 * If you like, star the original repository https://github.com/kaiwensun/leetcode

 * LeetCode websites